kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 All examples run from their own folder from an `index.html` file, which always references a file called `scripts.js`.
 Either `index.html` or `scripts.js` will change with each new example: new files may also be added as well.

-Because all the examples use XMLHttpRequest, they should run from a web server and not as a local file in a web browser.
+Because all the examples use XMLHttpRequest, they should run from a web server instead of as a local file in a web browser.
 Firefox can run files locally but for best results, they should run from some sort of web server.
 <a name="what-is-ajax"></a>
 <h3 class="h3-guide">What Is AJAX</h3>
 First, understand that XMLHttpRequest is the heart of your AJAX code.
 With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition: